Pete's Walks - Variation on 'Four Hills walk' (page 1 of 4)

 The Ridgeway path on Bacombe Hill

-After a very pleasant stroll gently downhill for over a mile, I doubled back on myself, following a bridleway gradually going back up Bacombe Hill.
-But after only quarter of a mile or so, I took a path on the left that went downhill across a large meadow to reach a lane by a row of houses (I could have reached the meadow quicker by simply following the bridleway down from Coombe Hill, but the views are much better the way I went).
-I went left for about a hundred yards, then took a bridleway on the right.
-This was soon running between fences with meadows either side, and I spotted some Cowslips here (the first I've seen on my walks this year).
+After a very pleasant stroll gently downhill for over a mile, I turned very sharply right, almost doubling back on myself, just as the Ridgeway neared a road.
+I now followed a bridleway gradually going back up Bacombe Hill.
+But after only quarter of a mile or so, I took a path on the left that went downhill across a large meadow or paddock to reach Bacombe Lane by a row of houses (I could have reached this field quicker by simply following the bridleway down from Coombe Hill, but the views are much better the way I went).
+I went left for about a couple of hundred yards, then took a bridleway on the right.
+This was soon running between fences with more meadows or paddocks either side, and I spotted some Cowslips here (the first I've seen on my walks this year).
 The bridleway turned right after the meadows, but I followed a footpath straight on, first across the corner of a pasture and then following tractor tracks slowly rising across a large ploughed field.

 The meadow I crossed to reach the lane or drive just outside Wendover